 - Chili garlic sauce: like Sriracha, but fresher tasting, with a little hint of garlic.

-- Fish sauce: This funky, salty sauce is essential in Thai recipes but is a great way to add depth to many dishes.
-Note; it smells horrible but tastes amazing
+- Fish sauce: This funky, salty sauce is essential in East and Southeast Asian cuisine, but is a great way to add depth to many different kinds of dishes.
+When choosing a fish sauce, look for one that has only 2 ingredients, anchovies and sea salt.
+Our favorite these days is Red Boat.

 - Oyster sauce: doesn’t taste fishy at all, more salty/sweet.
 Great in stir fries and fried rice.